andrerodrig/crawler/README.md

 # crawler
-Crawler that collect data of locations and CEPs (zip codes) range from correios web site.
+Crawler that collect data of locations and CEPs (zip codes) ranges from correios web site.
+The output is a .jsonl file.